Search for pairs of muons with small displacements in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Background estimation

 \section{Background estimation}

 After selection, the dominant background originates from semileptonic $B$-hadron decays, \bbmm.
-MC was used to assess possible contributions from processes with prompt leptons such as $Z$+jets, $W$+jets, $t\overline{t}$, single top quark, and di-boson and were found to be negligible.
+Possible contributions from processes with prompt leptons such as $Z$+jets, $W$+jets, $t\overline{t}$, single top quark, and di-boson were assessed with MC and were found to be negligible.

 An extended ABCD method~\cite{abcd} is used to estimate the number of background events in the signal region.
 The ABCD method requires two uncorrelated variables, chosen here to be the absolute value of the transverse impact parameter, $\abdzero$, of the muon track for the positively charged muon and the negatively charged muon, to create a two-dimensional plane in data that is split into four sections.
 The variable \abdzero~is chosen as it is a good proxy for the displacement of muon tracks.
-The method is extended with a third variable, the invariant mass of the two muons (\invm), which is uncorrelated with both impact parameters to define eight regions, A to H, as shown in Figure~\ref{fig:reg1}.
+To further separate background dominated regions from signal dominated regions the method is extended with a third variable, the invariant mass of the two muons (\invm), which is uncorrelated with both impact parameters to define eight regions, A to H, as shown in Figure~\ref{fig:reg1}.
 The region H, located at high invariant mass and impact parameter values, is defined as the signal region.

 Using the ABCD method the number of background events in the signal region H can be estimated by: